bhagyas/roostrap/README.md

 eg: You can change your persistence layer to Hibernate and a HYPERSONIC PERSISTENT database by running the following Roo command.
 `persistence setup --database HYPERSONIC_PERSISTENT --provider HIBERNATE `

+If you are running on Hypersonic and Hibernate, you have to change the following annotations in your entity definitions.

+`@RooJpaActiveRecord(identifierType = String.class, versionType = Long.class)` to `@RooJpaActiveRecord`

 Update History
 --------